GalMunGral/replay/README.md

 This project is highly inspired by React.
 The basic idea is to construct UI as composition of *expressions* derived from state (i.e. FP) as opposed to *entities* that hold state (i.e. OOP).
 Using this model, there is no explicit *construction* of component instances; Rather, an instance corresponds to an *invocation* of the component function, which is reified as a *stack frame*.

 My variation of this model can be summarized as follows: A component depends on its arguments and context, and evaluates to (the evaluation of) a sequence of child components.
 The arguments to each child component is derived solely from the parent's arguments and context.
-Each child extend its parent's context with its own local variables.
+The context for each child is formed by extending its parent's context with its own local variables.
 This could be expressed a bit more formally as:

 ![equation](https://latex.codecogs.com/svg.latex?view^n_i({\bf%20Args},%20{\bf%20C})%20\rightarrow%20\Big\\{%20view^{n+1}_j\big(f({\bf%20Args},%20{\bf%20C}),{\bf%20C}%20%20\cup%20%20{\bf%20L}^{n+1}_j%20\big)%20\Big\\}),